LaunchCodeEducation/linux/content/git/walkthrough/git-branching/changing-branches/index.md

 Write the changes and exit back to the terminal.

 {{% notice warning %}}
-Make sure to write your changes before exiting!
+Make sure to write/save your changes before exiting!
 {{% /notice %}}

 Now if you run the `main.py` program again you should see that the error has been fixed!